JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-backward-compatibility.md

 public final User copy(java.lang.String, java.lang.String, boolean);
 ```

-And it has made the code binary incompatible.
+And it has made the code **binary incompatible**.

 Of course, it's possible just to add a property inside the data class, but it removes all the bonuses of it being
 a data class.
 Therefore, it's better not to use data classes in your API because almost any change in them breaks source,
 binary, or behavioral compatibility.

-If you have to use a data class for whatever reason, you have to override the constructor and the `copy` method.
+If you have to use a data class for whatever reason, you have to override the constructor and the `copy()` method.
-In addition, if you add a field into the class's body, you have to override the `hashCode` and `equals` methods.
+In addition, if you add a field into the class's body, you have to override the `hashCode()` and `equals()` methods.

 > It's always an incompatible change to swap the order of arguments because of `componentX()` methods.
 It breaks source
 > compatibility and probably will break binary compatibility too.